 Samoa Joe entered at No. 8 and eliminated Big E and changed the mood of the Rumble, taking down everyone else in the match.
 No. 9 was Curt Hawkins.
 Joe trapped him in the Coquina Clutch but rolled under the ropes to the arena floor and hid under the ring, similar to what Zelina Vega did earlier in the night.

-Kofi Kingston, Mustafa Ali and Dean Ambrose entered at No. 12, 13 & 14 respectively.
+Kofi Kingston, Mustafa Ali, and Dean Ambrose entered at No. 12, 13, and 14 respectively.
 Ambrose went after Rollins for a few seconds before attempting to eliminate Kingston but saved himself as his feet did not touch the floor and rolled over to the ring steps while his feet were still on the ring apron.

 The final New Day member Xavier Woods entered at No. 17.
 After some shenanigans involving Kingston’s elimination again where one of his feet did not hit the ground, McIntyre clotheslined both New Day members to the floor.